 - Book one-to-one advice appointments with our expert advisers.

-- Attend our daily careers drop-in held in the Employability Hub, Business School Building.
+- Attend our careers drop-in sessions held across faculties.

 - Use our Ask A Question service – careers advice by email.